 Join charter members and well-known motorcycling pros Cris Sommer-Simmons, Gina Woods, Marjorie Kleiman, Kersten Heling, and WRN editor Tricia Szulewski by signing up today.
-Anyone who is interested in participating in the ride can email Chix@ChixOn66.com.
-You can also find information at ChixOn66.com, Facebook.com/chixon66, or Instagram @chixon66.
+Anyone who is interested in participating in the ride can find information at ChixOn66.com, Facebook.com/chixon66, or Instagram @chixon66.

 AMCA and Riveter Chapter Info

-Charter members of the Riveter chapter are being accepted through December 31, 2021.
-While this chapter is women-focused, meaning its activities, events, and newsletters will feature and promote women riders, both contemporary and historic, anyone with an AMCA membership is welcomed.
+While the Riveter chapter is women-focused, meaning its activities, events, and newsletters will feature and promote women riders, both contemporary and historic, anyone with an AMCA membership is welcomed.